Kalemegdan Park: Origin

-The area wasn't cultivated immediately after the Turkish withdraw.
+The area was not cultivated immediately after the Turkish withdrawal.
 The first works on arranging the town field Kalemegdan started in 1869.
 Though not the oldest park in Belgrade, it is the one which is being continually groomed and attended the longest.
 The area of the town field was sort of a buffer zone between the fortress and the settlement outside of the Laudon trench, which separated the Turkish and the Serbian sections of Belgrade.
 The idea of turning the area into the park came from Belgrade's first trained urbanist, Emilijan Josimović, who in 1869 basically constructed modern Knez Mihailova Street.
-Prior to that, only a short part of what is today Knez Mihailova, called ″Delijska street″, actually existed as a street.
+Prior to that, only a short part of what is today Knez Mihailova, called "Delijska street", actually existed as a street.
 Josimović successfully transformed the existing incomplete trail into the proper street which directly connected downtown Belgrade with the fortress, thus establishing a direct communication between the inner and outer neighborhoods.
 Josimović then proposed that Kalemegdan, as now Knez Mihailova ended at it, should be transformed into "gorgeous park", as he considered parks in general "air reservoirs".
 Later, architect Aleksandar Bugarski who was also a landscape architect continued to improve on the work of Josimović.

 King Milan ordered the levelling of the terrain in the eastern sections of the fortress and planting of the greenery and trees, which in time developed into the Kalemegdan Park.
 He was inspired by the parks he saw in France.
 First phase of the forestation lasted until 1875 and included planting of the trees beneath the fortress' ramparts and in the Upper Town.
 The arranging of the main Sava alley, above the river, began in 1886.
 Most extensive works in the park were done from 1890.
 During March 1891, the pathways were cut through, and trees were planted; in 1903 the Small Staircase was built, based on the project of Jelisaveta Načić, the first woman architect in Serbia, while the Big Staircase, designed by architect Aleksandar Krstić, was built in 1928.

 Area at the top of the Little Kalemegdan, which is occupied by the Cvijeta Zuzorić Art Pavilion today, was an open fairground for a long time.
 The very first recorded circus in Belgrade settled here in 1845.
 Sources from the period claim this was the first time the Belgraders saw an elephant.
 In 1869, a Tunisian circus with 18 acts, performed at Kalemegdan.
 Later, the fairground became permanent.
 Tents were placed, with numerous attractions: panoptikum or collections of curios, okular ("funny" ocular lenses), magicians, fortune tellers, illusionists, etc. Ilija Božić performed here the very first Serbian puppet show, Kuku, Todore.
 In the mid-1920s the fair was displaced to Voždovac, an eastern suburb at the time, due to the impending construction of the art pavilion.
 As the new location was too distant for most of the Belgraders, the fair was soon disbanded.
-The circuses and fairs were so popular, that National Theatre in Belgrade asked for then to be banned from the city during the theatrical season.
+The circuses and fairs were so popular, the National Theatre in Belgrade asked for them to be banned from the city during the theatrical season.